 Tab 1: Get automatic updates

 It is in this tab, with the padlock symbol, that you can insert your Elegant Theme license key so that you can update Bloom as soon as one becomes available.

 For each of the forms created from Bloom, you will be able to access a statistics table that will allow you to know the number of subscribers over a period of time as well as the conversion rate.

 You will be able to add as many email provider accounts as you need.

 Tab 4: Import / Export

 In this tab you can import or export all your Bloom settings.
 If you regularly create websites, this can save you a lot of time.

-You will find all your OptIns in Bloom's homepage, where you can modify, manage or delete them according to your needs.
+You will find all your OptIns in the Bloom homepage, which you can modify, manage or delete according to your needs.

-I've tried other OptIn plugins before but Bloom is the one I turn to for every new site I create for my personal projects or clients.
+I've tried other OptIn plugins before but Bloom is the one I turn to for every new site I create for my personal or client projects.
 It's easy to use, intuitive and does its job well.
-However, it lacks a small feature that other plugins of the kind offer: the appearance of the form when the visitor is about to leave your site.
-I don't understand why a plugin like Bloom doesn't allow you to do that!
-Maybe it's planned for a future update?
+However, it lacks one small feature that other such plugins offer: the appearance of the form when the visitor is about to leave your site.
+I don't understand why a plugin like Bloom doesn't do this!
+Maybe this is planned for a future update?